 I have never met someone I cannot learn something useful from, even if it is what NOT to do in my own life.
 The stories of others have the ability to provide us with insights, tools, new perspectives, and keys to our own healing.

 When we don’t know how to cope or deal with the pain, sometimes we use ineffective methods to hide or mask the pain.
 We may use things in excess to temporarily comfort us in the moment and distract us from the pain like food, sex, pornography, alcohol, drama, illegal or over-the-counter drugs, etc. I know I have, and it worked, TEMPORARILY.
 All of these things can be enjoyable, distracting, and effective, albeit temporary, tools and methods to seemingly end our pain and suffering.
-But for permanent, LASTING ways of alleviating pain and suffering, we can choose to keep searching, and not settle for the seemingly immediate and temporary fix, and the easy and short-term enjoyment we experience in the here and now.
+But for permanent, LASTING ways of alleviating suffering, we can choose to keep searching, and not settle for the seemingly immediate and temporary fix, and the easy and short-term enjoyment we experience in the here and now.

 If we want an easy life later, we have to choose to do the hard things now.
 Choosing the easy ways now, leads to a more difficult life experience, later.

-Some of us create problems and stressful situations out of habit so we will continue to feel “normal, “comfortable “ emotions of the suffering, all the while fearing if we don’t that things may actually get worse.
+Some of us create problems and stressful situations out of habit so we will continue to feel “normal, “comfortable“ emotions of the suffering, all the while fearing if we don’t that things may actually get worse.
 As humans, we all have a desire and a need for significance.
 Being addicted to our old stories, the fact that we are a victim, and the attention, affection, acceptance, kindness, and love we get from expressing our pain to others is understandably addicting, as it brings us temporary pleasure through a false and destructive sense of significance in the form of pity that is disguised and mistaken for empathy, understanding, love, and kindness.

 But what if there is a better way to get significance and experience pleasure?
-What if this way heals us, helps us, empowers us, and results US being capable of saving OURSELVES from our misery, leaving us stronger, much more healed and capable of contributing to others, and adding value to everyone we come into contact with?
+What if this way heals us, helps us, empowers us, and results in US being capable of saving OURSELVES from our misery, leaving us stronger, much more healed and capable of contributing to others, and adding value to everyone we come into contact with?

 How we cope with and deal with our suffering is important.
 Every little thing we think, say, and do, affects us daily, and it affects everyone around us.
 We all get to choose how we deal with our own, personal suffering.
 As we do, we must remember that we are not alone in our suffering.
 Together is better.
-There is always someone who is going through the same or similar things that we can turn to for help and advice, or maybe we can even help them in some way, simply by asking them a question that spark within them a remembrance of what they have gone through and learned.
+There is always someone who is going through the same or similar things that we can turn to for help and advice, or maybe we can even help and empower them in some way, simply by asking them a question that spark within them a remembrance of what they have gone through and learned.

 The most helpful book I have come across in acquiring the necessary tools to heal from and alleviate suffering, amassing and practicing these important skills, and truly beginning to heal is Melody Beattie’s book, THE LANGUAGE OF LETTING GO.
 It has a daily paragraph that only takes a few minutes to read.
 I began reading it daily in 2014, and I will continue to read it daily as a part of my own, unique, personalized, morning routine.
 I highly recommend buying and using this highly effective and inexpensive healing tool.